qertoip/laptoppc/README.md

 Running
 -------

-Trained model is embedded in the project so you can go straight to running a webapp if you like.
+The trained model is embedded in the project so you can go straight to running a webapp.

 To run webserver locally:

     poetry shell
-    python laptoppc/webserver.py    # .venv is created by `poetry install` somewhere
+    python laptoppc/webserver.py

 Then go to: http://127.0.0.1:5000/

 Modifying
 ---------

-Trained model is embedded in the project so you can go straight to running these commands if you like.
+The trained model is embedded in the project so you can go straight to running these commands.

+To run example predictions, run `python laptoppc/test.py`

 To print model summary, run `python laptoppc/print_model.py`